Salon Branding, 5 Steps to changing your salon image and creating exciting, profitable new opportunities

-You’ve worked long and hard, endless hours on the shop floor, managing staff, raising finance, fitting the shop, paying the mortgage, dealing with sales reps, stock control, looking after moaning clients and finding new clients.
+As a salon owner, you have worked long and hard, endless hours on the shop floor, managing the salon, and staff, raising finance, fitting the shop, paying the mortgage, dealing with sales reps, stock control, looking after moaning clients, and finding new clients.

-You know everything about hair, style, colour and the latest trends, yet you started to feel a little stuck in the rut, sales are stagnant (or falling), clients cancelling appointments and the competition in your community is growing fast.
+You know everything about hair, style, colour, and the latest trends, yet you started to feel a little stuck in the rut, sales are stagnant (or falling), clients canceling appointments and the competition in your community is growing fast.
 Sounds familiar?

-How do you rebrand yourself, your salon within the industry and the community?
+How do you rebrand yourself as a hair stylist, your salon within the industry, and the community?

-Industries reinvent themselves all the time, opening new shops, extending existing ones – all to take on new challenge, shift into more meaningful, exciting work, decrease workload yet increase profits.
-As a salon owner you might want to move towards coming off the shop floor, and spend more time on the business, rather than in the business.
+Industries reinvent themselves all the time, opening new shops, and extending existing ones – all to take on a new challenge, shift into more meaningful, exciting work, and decrease workload yet increase profits.
+As a salon owner, you might want to move towards coming off the shop floor, and spend more time on the business, rather than in the business.
 You may want to delegate your current tasks so you can get on with exciting hair product development ideas.

 Sometimes rebranding is subtle, as for the busy salon owner, who serves most of their salon’s clients, to only serving premium clients.
-Taking control of your personal brand within your salon image may mean the difference between daily, mundane hair job to feeling exciting about going to the salon, knowing you are about to create something new, exciting and profitable.
+Taking control of your personal brand within your salon image may mean the difference between a daily, mundane hair job to feeling excited about going to the salon, knowing you are about to create something new, exciting, and profitable.

-Here are 5 steps that are key to reinventing yourself within your marketplace, whether you aspire small or bigger transformation.
+Here are 5 steps that are key to reinventing yourself as a hair stylist within the salon industry.

 Want to spend more time on growing your business and dealing less with clients?
 Rebranding and making the shift is not easy.
-It can be confusing to your staff, and clients, may cost you money and reputation… imagine your regular client phoning up to book an appointment and the receptionist telling… “erm, Tracy is no longer taking the bookings I am afraid”… not a great message.
+It can be confusing to your staff, and clients… imagine your regular client phoning up to book an appointment and the receptionist telling… “erm, Tracy is no longer taking the bookings I am afraid”… not a great message.

 So first things first, start by determining where you really want to invest your energy.
 Think of the ultimate goal in your mind and see the outcome clearly.
-Then work backwards and determine the skills you may need to either develop, or seek help to support your vision in business.
-For example, for Tracy, a salon owner, who wants to shift towards opening second salon and work on growing clientele in a new neighborhood, may mean brushing up on smart salon marketing ideas, and invest time and money to develop a strong visual brand identity and mission.
+Then work backward and determine the skills you may need to either develop or seek help to support your vision in business.
+For example, for Tracy, a salon owner, who wants to shift towards opening the second salon and work on growing clientele in a new neighborhood, may mean brushing up on smart salon marketing ideas and investing time and money to develop a strong visual brand identity and mission.

-2. Leverage what you have and fill the difference
+2. Leverage what you have and fill in the difference

-You used to cut hair all day, every day and now want to rebrand as award winning salon where every stylists delivers a great hair service and experience to its clients?
-Yet until now everybody knows you as a solo hairdresser where you are the busiest stylist and everyone else is … well kind of busy making cup of coffee in the backroom?
-The key is not to explain your brand transition from your point of interest (certainly don’t say… I am sick of being on the shop floor), but explain the transition from clients interest point… Imagine your clients having the confidence in your salon’s name that they can get a great haircut and colour anywhere, anytime?
-Be clear how you tell the story.
+You used to cut hair all day, every day, and now want to rebrand as an award-winning salon where every hair stylist delivers a great hair service and experience to its clients?
+Yet until now, everybody knows you as a solo hairdresser where you are the busiest stylist and everyone else is … well, kind of busy making a cup of coffee in the backroom?
+The key is not to explain your brand transition from your point of interest (certainly don’t say… I am sick of being on the shop floor), but to explain the transition from the client’s interest point… Imagine your clients having confidence in your salon’s name so that they can get a great haircut and colour anywhere, anytime.
+Be clear about how you tell the story.

-Once you are clear on your new salon brand destination and the idea, it’s easy to introduce rebranded salon to the new audience, but what about existing clients?
-How do you tell the story without confusing them.
-Start slowing reintroducing yourself and letting the clients know through in-house newsletter announcements about new exciting changes that will benefit them.
+Once you are clear on your new salon brand destination and the idea, it’s easy to introduce rebranded salon to a new audience, but what about existing clients?
+How do you tell the story without confusing them?
+Start slowly reintroducing yourself and letting the clients know through in-house newsletter announcements about new exciting changes that will benefit them.

-Use mixed media to start telling new stories, social media announcement, in-house and client only newsletters.
+Use mixed media to start telling new stories, social media announcements, and in-house, and client-only newsletters.
 Even giving special offers and celebration client events, depending on the scale of a change in brand direction.
 Don’t forget to reach out the phone and use the old-fashioned ways to contact the clients and let them know they can now book an appointment new way with enhanced client experience and better service.

 5. Prove you are worth it

-OK you now have a new salon, new brand direction, new role?
+OK, you now have a new salon, a new brand direction, and a new role.
 It’s one thing making an announcement and another proving you are worth the value.
-Make a point of leveraging and asking for recommendations, referrals, even telling satisfied clients stories and really showing the proof that your new brand is really worth a try.
+Make a point of leveraging and asking for recommendations, referrals, even telling satisfied clients stories, and really showing the proof that your new brand is really worth a try.

 Visit Salon Punk Shop